 When Should Your Aging Parent Set Up Their Power Of Attorney?

-The truth is that all parents should speak with an attorney and have a Will, a Living Will and a POA written up as soon as they are parents.
+The truth is that all parents should speak with an attorney and have legal documents, such as a Will, a Living Will and a POA written up as soon as they are parents.
 In most states, anyone 18 years and older can have these documents created.

 Some parents take the extra step to make sure that they have these documents written while they are pregnant, just to assure that if anything happens – their child will be taken care of.